Guest-615695028/Guest-615695028/en/pronunciation.md

 ```

 ## Pronunciation-Spelling Concordance
-Stressed and only stressed vowel are to be marked on dictionaries, with full IPA given to and only to irregularly pronounced words.
+Stressed and only stressed vowel are to be marked on dictionaries, with full IPA givven to and only to irregularly pronounced words.

 ![](./epa-1847.png)